 Medicare Part C (Medicare Advantage)

-These private health insurance plans are required to cover everything that original Medicare would cover.
+These private health insurance plans are required to cover everything Original Medicare would cover.
 The premiums for Medicare Part C are sometimes higher, but things like covered services, participating doctors, and copays might provide better options for some people.

 Medicare Part D

-This coverage isn’t automatically a part of Medicare or Medicare Advantage, and different plans have different restrictions on which drugs they’ll cover.
+This coverage isn’t automatically included in Medicare or Medicare Advantage, and different plans have different restrictions on which drugs they’ll cover.

 Medicare Supplement (Medigap)